 How many adults sleep with stuffed animals?

-About forty percent of adults admit to still sleeping with a stuffed animal or blanket from their childhood, according to a survey conducted by Build-A-Bear Workshop.
+About 40% of adults admit to still sleeping with a stuffed animal or blanket from their childhood, according to a survey conducted by Build-A-Bear Workshop.

 Is it OK to sleep with a stuffed animal?